Frequently Asked Questions About Life Coaching

 -

 Yes.
-Everything shared in a coaching session is confidential—unless there’s a legal safety concern.
-Teens can trust that our conversations stay between us (and I’ll always talk with them before looping in a parent if something needs to be shared).
+Everything in a coaching session stays private unless there is a legal safety concern.
+Teens can trust that our conversations stay between us.
+If something needs to be shared with a parent, I always talk with the teen first so nothing feels blindsiding or forced.

 Schedule a Free Call and let’s talk it out—zero pressure, real support.